wp-plugins/twitter-api-shortcodes/readme.txt

 The generated markup can be customized by putting a tweet.tpl (smarty template) file into your theme directory.
 This also means that theme authors can support this plugin directly.

+Tweet templates assume that each tweet is in some block with the class 'status' (preferably a div like so <div class="status">), and that in that block, there is a block for images with the class 'images' (preferably a div like so <div class="images">)

 All single tweets are cached in your local wordpress database, making performance ultra fast and reducing the number of requests necessary to the Twitter API.